-A: The Board of Directors of Autodesk ("Autodesk" or the "Company") is providing these proxy materials to you in connection with the solicitation of proxies for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 12, 2008, at 2:00 p.m., Pacific time, and at any adjournment or postponement thereof, for the purpose of considering and acting upon the matters set forth herein.
-Due to recent changes in the United States Securities and Exchange Commission's ("SEC") rules, we are providing these materials to you either through a Notice of Internet Availability of Proxy Materials (the "Notice") or a full set paper copy of this Proxy Statement together with our Fiscal Year 2008 Annual Report.
+A: The Board of Directors of Autodesk ("Autodesk" or the "Company") is providing these proxy materials to you in connection with the solicitation of proxies for use at our 2009 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Thursday, June 11, 2009, at 3:00 p.m., Pacific time, and at any adjournment or postponement thereof, for the purpose of considering and acting upon the matters set forth herein.
+We are providing these materials to all of our stockholders through a Notice of Internet Availability of Proxy Materials (the "Notice") unless a stockholder has specifically requested to receive a full set paper copy of this Proxy Statement together with our Fiscal Year 2009 Annual Report.

-Q: Why did I receive a Notice in the mail regarding the Internet availability of proxy materials this year instead of a full set paper copy of this Proxy Statement and Fiscal Year 2008 Annual Report?
+Q: Why did I receive a Notice in the mail regarding the Internet availability of proxy materials this year instead of a full set paper copy of this Proxy Statement and Fiscal Year 2009 Annual Report?

-A: This year we are taking advantage of a new SEC rule that now allows companies to furnish their proxy materials over the Internet rather than in paper form.
-This new rule allows a company to send its stockholders a Notice regarding Internet availability of proxy materials.
+A: We are continuing to take advantage of an SEC rule that allows companies to furnish their proxy materials over the Internet rather than in paper form.
+This rule allows us to send all of our stockholders a notice regarding the Internet availability of proxy materials.
 Instructions on how to access the proxy materials over the Internet or how to request a paper copy of proxy materials may be found in the Notice.
 If you would prefer to receive proxy materials in printed form by mail or electronically by email on an ongoing basis, please follow the instructions contained in the Notice.
+Proxy materials for our 2010 and future annual meetings of stockholders will continue to be delivered to all of our stockholders by a notice regarding Internet availability, rather than in paper form, unless a stockholder specifically requests to receive printed proxy materials.